 Best Microphones for Video (Video Mic Review + Comparison) – Video Transcript

 I have a great topic today.
-So today I’m going to look at what are some of the best microphones that you can use for your videos, whether you’re looking to live stream like I’m doing right now, or if you are looking to upload videos to YouTube, upload videos to Facebook or live stream on Facebook as well.
+Today I’m going to look at what are some of the best microphones that you can use for your videos, whether you’re looking to live stream like I’m doing right now, or if you are looking to upload videos to YouTube, upload videos to Facebook or live stream on Facebook as well.

-So I’m going to narrow down, well, I’m going to talk about a lot of microphones today.
+I’m going to narrow down, well, I’m going to talk about a lot of microphones today.
 Let’s just put it that way.
 And then I’m going to show you or talk about the pros and cons of them.

 I help coaches consultants and creative pros build their business using video on social media with ease.
 Now definitely make sure that you check out the links in the description because I’ll have the timestamps as well as all of the microphones that we’re going to cover today.

 And we’ve got a lot of microphones to cover today.
 Yeah, I think it’s going to kind of reveal a little bit about me and how many microphones I have, and these aren’t all of the microphones.